 In this act, you still have some questions to resolve, and the last climax would come part-way through the third act (for example, if your memoir is about cancer, the treatment would perhaps be working, or you’ve come to a new perspective about the whole journey – and this doesn’t crystallise until that climax of the third act).
 After that climax, there can still be a few obstacles, but they’d be smaller than the obstacles you encountered in act one and two, and finally you’d ‘wrap up’ the story and all that you’ve learned and how you’ve changed since the beginning.

 This is a very basic run-down of the three-act structure.
-Below is my very rudimentary pinboard visual when i was mapping out the draft of my second memoir, A Letter From Paris.
+When i was mapping out the draft of my second memoir, A Letter From Paris

 Using the three act structure is a great way to map and plan your memoir and meet your deadline.
 It’s fantastic to have a visual to refer to if you’re feeling overwhelmed, and keeps you working on things that will most probably be included (after you’ve re-written and polished them a lot) in the final manuscript.